Apokolips is the dreaded domain of Darkseid. It is the polar opposite of New Genesis.

 - The Starscream: Canonically a close second to Darkseid in terms of power, though his inability to sustain himself for long keeps him from challenging Darkseid for supremacy.

 The uncle of Darkseid and general of the armies of Apokolips.
-Steppenwolf is one of Darkseid's most loyal and trusted servants.
+Steppenwolf is one of Darkseid's most loyal and trusted servants, primarily because he has no interest in ruling Apokalips, he much prefers hunting and leading the Parademons.
 He is a genius tactician who rides a hover bike with the same power as Orion's Astro-Harness.

 - An Axe to Grind: He wields an "electro-axe".